Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Experiments

 \subsection{Dynamics Analysis on Fidelity and Efficiency}

-In this subsection, we investigate the dynamics of each method during continual processing of CU requests.
-Taking the CIFAR-100 dataset as an example, we analyze how the fidelity and efficiency of various methods evolve.
-Specifically, we consider a scenario involving 25 unlearning requests corresponding to a total of 10,000 data samples to be forgotten.
-For each method, we record its (a) retained set accuracy, (b) test set accuracy, and (c) cumulative time cost, as illustrated in Figure~\ref{fig:continual-unlearning-3}.
-From Figure~\ref{fig:continual-unlearning-3} (a), we observe that the retained set accuracy of NegGrad, L1-Sparse, and WoodFisher undergoes catastrophic degradation as CU requests accumulate.
+Subsequently, we investigate the fidelity and efficiency of all methods when processing dynamically arriving CU requests.
+Specifically, we select 10,000 samples from the CL samples in CIFAR-100 and partition them into 25 or 50 disjoint CU requests.
+We then record the performance of each method across varying numbers of CU requests in terms of (a) retained set accuracy, (b) test set accuracy, and (c) cumulative time cost to assess their fidelity and efficiency, as illustrated in Figures~\ref{fig:continual-unlearning-3}--\ref{fig:continual-unlearning-4}.
+More results are presented in Figures F-1 to F-2, as well as Tables F-I to F-VI within Appendix F.

+As shown in Figure~\ref{fig:continual-unlearning-3}(a) and Table F-I, the retained set accuracy of NegGrad, L1-Sparse, and WoodFisher undergoes catastrophic degradation as CU requests accumulate.
 This degradation stems from the fact that these methods, during their approximate CU processes, inevitably impair the knowledge originally preserved in the retained set.
-In contrast, our ACU maintains relatively stable retained set accuracy throughout the CU phase.
+In contrast, the accuracy of ACU on the retained set remains stable and gradually improves.
+This stems from ACU's ability to achieve exact forgetting while simultaneously amplifying the influence of the retained data.
 Only four other baseline methods manage to preserve or slightly improve their retained set accuracy, primarily due to fine-tuning with access to the retained data.
+Notably, the preservation of retained set accuracy by these baselines is achieved by violating the constraint of not accessing historical data during the CU phase, which can be considered a form of \textit{cheating}.
+Moreover, such preservation of baselines on the retained set does not necessarily mean genuine retention of the non-forgotten knowledge, but rather reflects mere overfitting on the retained set due to \textit{fine-tuning}.